-Timeframe rules allow you to limit the timeframe for accepting bookings before an event and into the future (Figure 1).
+Timeframe rules allow you to limit the timeframe for accepting bookings Before an event and Into the future.

 You can find Timeframe rules under Time slot settings.
 The location of the Time slot settings depends on whether or not your Booking page has any Event types associated with it.
 Learn more about the location of the Time zone settings section

 - For Booking pages associated with Event types (recommended), go to Setup -> select the relevant Event type -> Time slot settings.